 Here’s what we’ll cover:

-Not for profit accounting software keeps track of funds, expenses, and transactions with accountability and stewardship as chief concerns.
+Not-for-profit accounting software keeps track of funds, expenses and transactions with accountability and stewardship as chief concerns.
 This attitude contrasts with the profit-maximizing motives of many commercial industries.
-A fund accounting system provides a self-contained, self-balancing ledger designated for a specific project, grant, or donation.
+A fund accounting system provides a self-contained, self-balancing ledger designated for a specific project, grant or donation.
+(For example, churches may use a church management suite with a fund accounting module to track member contributions.)
 The bottom line is transparency, accountability and responsible spending.
-The most desirable accounting software for nonprofits reflect this priority with rich reporting capabilities, such as customization and automatic transmission.
-Other capabilities include donor management, grant management, multiple expense ledgers, and Governmental Accounting Standards Board (GASB) compliance.
+The most desirable software for nonprofits reflect this priority with rich reporting capabilities, such as customization and automatic transmission.
+Other capabilities include donor management, grant management, multiple expense ledgers and Governmental Accounting Standards Board (GASB) compliance.

 Before you can evaluate software, you’ll need to assess what kind of buyer you are.
-We believe 90% of software buyers fall into one of the following categories:
+We believe 90 percent of buyers fall into one of the following categories:

-- Non-profit organizations.
-Non-profits need software to track donor-provided funds—separately from other funding sources—in order to report to providers on how each sum was spent.
-The software can link spending information to individual projects, tracking project completion rate as well.
+Nonprofit organizations.
+Nonprofits need software to track donor-provided funds—separately from other funding sources—in order to report to providers on how each sum was spent.
+It can link spending information to individual projects, tracking project completion rate as well.
 Grant management support keeps records of past and future grant activities, tracking relationship and funding information to eliminate confusion.

-- Government organizations.
-Government organizations need software to meet the demands of citizens who inquire about the use of public funds—this is where the individual ledger system comes in.
-Non profit financial software provides the precise fund tracking capabilities to make transparency possible through informed government reporting methods.
+Government organizations.
+Government organizations need government software to meet the demands of citizens who inquire about the use of public funds—this is where the individual ledger system comes in.
+Nonprofit financial software provides the precise fund tracking capabilities to make transparency possible through informed government reporting methods.

 |This type of buyer...||Should evaluate these systems|

 |Nonprofit organizations||FastFund Nonprofit, Sage MIP, Lawson S3 Financial Management|